 Vulnerable fetchWithRetry function

-Here's the critical flaw: the curl command is constructed by directly interpolating URL and header values into a shell command string without any sanitization.
+Here's the critical flaw: the curl command is built from untrusted input without any sanitization.
 This allows attackers to inject shell metacharacters like $(), |, ;, && that break out of the intended command and execute arbitrary code.

-The vulnerable code looks like this:
+The vulnerable section of code is:

 const curlCommand = `curl -s -S --fail-with-body -L ${curlHeaders.join(" ")} "${url}"`;